kojiromike/magento-retail-order-management/docs/INSTALL.md

     </tr>
     </tbody>
     </table>
-1. Save your changes to `e2bc.xml`.
+1. Save your changes to `retailordermanagement.xml`.

-## Configuring the Magento Payment Bridge and eBay Enterprise Exchange Payments
+## Configuring the Magento Payment Bridge and eBay Enterprise Retail Order Management Payments

 This section discusses the tasks you must perform to: